SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

         value:         2
         periodSeconds: 10
 ```

-Given this configuration, we expect that two replicas may created and up to 5 may be removed during a 10 second period.
+In the updated configuration, we expect that two replicas may created and up to 5 may be removed during a 10 second period.
 In addition, _scaleDown_ has `stabilizationWindowSeconds=30` seconds.
 This parameter allows us to smooth out the scaling curve so that HPA is not constantly scaling up and down due to localized fluctuations in observed metric values.
-From the Kubernetes HPA documentation:
->When the metrics indicate that the target should be scaled down the algorithm looks into previously computed desired states and uses the highest value from the specified interval.

-Therefore, the highest desired replica count computed over a window of the last 30 seconds will be used when scaling down.

-### Execute Steps: Updated HPA Behavior Configuration
+I.e.: Don't instantly retire replicas if the load on the queue drops, give it some time!<br>
+[Kubernetes Horizonal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) documentation does a nice job explaining these parameters.

+### Open Watch Window
-1. Watch KEDA scale the application. _(Skip if the watch is already active.)_
+_(Skip this step if the watch is already active.)_

-Open a separate terminal window and execute one of the following commands.
-These commands will check the status of the deployment or the replica pods continuously.
+Open a new terminal window and execute the following command.
+This commands will display the status of the deployment continuously.

 ```bash
 kubectl get deployment solace-consumer -n solace -w
 ```

-2. Update the ScaledObject to adjust the HPA Behavior to our updated configuration. _This update also contains the TriggerAuthentication and Secret figuration.
+### Update the ScaledObject to adjust the HPA Behavior
+_This update also contains the TriggerAuthentication and Secret configuration._

 ```bash
 kubectl apply -f https://codelabs.solace.dev/codelabs/keda-solace-queue/config/scaledobject-complete-hpa.yaml
 ```

+### Publish Messages
-3. Publish Messages - We will publish messages a load of messages as before: 400 messages total at a rate of 50 messages per second.
+We will publish a load of messages as before: 400 messages total at a rate of 50 messages per second.

 ```bash
 kubectl exec -n solace kedalab-helper -- ./sdkperf/sdkperf_java.sh -cip=kedalab-pubsubplus-dev:55555 -cu consumer_user@keda_vpn -cp=consumer_pwd -mr 50 -mn 400 -msx 256 -mt=persistent -pql=SCALED_CONSUMER_QUEUE1
 ```

+### Observe Scaling
-4. Observe Scaling - View the the scaling of solace-consumer deployment in the command line window Upon publication of our messages.
+View the the scaling of solace-consumer deployment in the command line window Upon publication of our messages.
 We expect:
 - KEDA will detect that the application should be active and scale the application to 1 replica.
 - Horizontal Pod Autoscaler will then take over and scale the application, incrementing by 2 replicas at a time (It may not reach the maximum of 10 replicas).
 - The maximum replica count reached will hold longer than necessary to process all of the messages due to the `stabilizationWindowSeconds=30` setting on _scaleDown_
 - When the messages have finished processing and the stabilization window expires, HPA will scale down to 1 replica, decrementing by a maximum of 5 at a time.
 - KEDA scales the application zero replicas

+### Stop the Watch Command
-5. In your watch window, press Control-C to stop the command from watching the deployment or pod replicas and return to a command prompt.
+In your watch window, press Control-C to stop the command from watching the deployment or pod replicas and return to a command prompt.

-### Recap: Updated HPA Behavior Configuration
+### Recap
 In this exercise we modified the HPA configuration in our scaled object.
 Then we published messages and observed effects, showing that we can control the increment and rate at which replicas are created and destroyed.
-And we observed how the stabilization window can be used to smooth out scaling over time due to temporary spikes in metric values.
+And we observed how the stabilization window can be used to smooth out scaling over time due to transient fluctuations in metric values.

 ## Clean Up